ippeb/TetrisBattleBot/README.md

 lines.

-Note: this game was only tested on [http://www.tetrisfriends.com/](http://www.tetrisfriends.com/)
+Note: This game was only tested on [http://www.tetrisfriends.com/](http://www.tetrisfriends.com/); Also, the keyboard settings need to be switched to US - Dvorak International.

 How to use